 If you think an error was made with a remittance transfer and you promptly contact the company, it generally has 90 days to investigate the matter.
 The company also must notify you of the investigations results.
 For certain types of errors, such as if the money never arrives, you may be able to get a refund or have the transfer sent again.
 You can also submit a complaint to the CFPB.

 The law regarding remittance transfers does not apply to every company that sends money internationally.
 But other protections may be available to you, depending on how you send the money and the laws in your state.
-Contact your state attorney general or state financial regulator for more about your states laws.
+Contact your or state financial regulator for more about your states laws.